IBM-Cloud/terraform-provider-ibm/website/docs/d/is_share_snapshots.html.markdown

 After your data source is created, you can read values from the following attributes.

-- `id` - The unique identifier of the ShareSnapshotCollection.
 - `snapshots` - (List) A page of share snapshots.
 	Nested schema for **snapshots**:
+	- `access_tags`  - (Array of Strings) Access management tags associated with the snapshot.
 	- `backup_policy_plan` - (List) If present, the backup policy plan which created this share snapshot.
 		Nested schema for **backup_policy_plan**:
 		- `deleted` - (List) If present, this property indicates the referenced resource has been deleted, and providessome supplementary information.